patrickap/docker-restic/README.md

 ## Schedule Backups

-Snapshots and remote syncing is scheduled daily, the full backup archive creation weekly.
+Snapshots and remote syncing is scheduled daily, the backup archive creation weekly.
 The default cron configuration can be changed by editing the `/etc/restic/restic.cron` file and restarting the `docker-restic` container with `docker restart <container_name>` or providing a custom cron file using bind mount.

 ```yml
 docker-restic: